DANCEcollaborative/bazaar/README.md

               - sudo a2enmod proxy
           - Execute: sudo systemctl reload apache2

- - Install the following files from [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_docker_server/' on the server.
+ - Install and run the following files from [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_docker_server/' on the server.
       - Structure:
           - YOUR_BASE_DIRECTORY
              - Dockerfile
+             - Dockerfile.mysql
              - docker-compose.yml
              - bazaar
                 - All files within subdirectory 'bazaar_docker_server/bazaar'.
              - lobby
                 - All files within subdirectory 'bazaar_docker_server/lobby'.

+      - In file 'Dockerfile', replace MYSQL_ROOT_PASSWORD, MYSQL_USER, and MYSQL_PASSWORD with values for your MySQL.
       - If you didn't use port '8000' for the step above, modify the line in file docker-compose.yml from ''- 8000:80' to '- YOUR_PORT:80'.
+      - Start Docker:
+           - cd YOUR_BASE_DIRECTORY
+           - sudo docker-compose build
+           - sudo docker-compose up -d

 - Install a Bazaar Docker agent on the server
    - The agent’s name needs to end in “Agent” or “agent” — e.g., "WeatherAgent”.